 Wolves were the last of Britain’s top predators to be hunted to extinction.
 It’s believed they disappeared sometime in the 18th century, following centuries of persecution.
 Wolves were hunted and persecuted across Europe and went extinct across most of western Europe, hanging on places such as Italy, Poland and Bulgaria.

 Since the banning of wolf hunting in Poland in the 1990s, the wolf population has been recovering and spreading west.
-Wolves have successfully established in Germany and reached as far as the Netherlands and Denmark.
+Wolves have successfully established in Germany and reached as far as the Netherlands, Denmark and France.

 Can we have them in Britain?

 While there is sufficient habitat and wild prey for the establishment of wolves in parts of Scotland, Wales and England, at present there are no plans to reintroduce them.
 Any reintroduction would have to be carefully considered and have public support.
 Countries in Europe that have run wolf education programmes have been most successful at welcoming them back.
 There would have to be changes in the way livestock is managed (with compensation schemes in place) to enable this key ecosystem engineer to return.

 - Keystone species